-Tickets are currently 34 dollars per person (28 for children over 6 and 32 for seniors).
-Adding the Sun & Stars package is an additional 15 dollars which allows you to visit twice in 24 hours.
-The VIP Access Ticket is 65 dollars per person.
+Tickets are currently 38 dollars per person (32 for children over 6 and 36 for seniors).
+The Sun & Stars package is an additional upgrade which allows you to visit once during the day and again after sunset.
+The VIP Access Ticket is 75 dollars per person.
 Tickets are provided with a timed entry.
 If you purchase an unscheduled ticket, then it must be exchanged at the Box Office for an available time slot before entry.
 Top of the Rock is open from 8 am to midnight 7 days a week (last elevator goes up at 11:15, hours may vary on holidays).

 The main entrance is on 50th Street between 5th and 6th Avenues.
 We took the second entrance on the Concourse level of 30 Rockefeller Plaza.